Best Anti-Fatigue Mats – Top 8 Picks for Standing Desks

 Can slide slightly on slick tile floors

-Sitting on an 8.5-degree tilting angle, this isn’t just a mat—it’s a wooden balance board capped with an anti-fatigue surface.
+Sitting on an 8.5-degree tilting angle, this is a wooden balance board capped with an anti-fatigue surface.
 It forces your core and hips to engage, completely eliminating static standing fatigue.

 Features an 8.5° tilting angle with 360-degree swing capability.
 Built from materials that withstand up to 320 lbs.
 Compact, portable design.
 Costs $69.99.

 Balancing on this keeps your mind alert and your ankles flexible while reading emails.
-But that 8.5-degree tilt is a double-edged sword: you cannot use this board when doing highly precise mouse work because your body is constantly shifting.
+You cannot use this board when doing highly precise mouse work because your body is constantly shifting.

 Verdict